nhsengland/fdp-design-guide/docs/index.md

 - do not assume our audience will be familiar with the topic

 ### When to use Capital letters
-- use “Sentence Case” for headings (capital letter at the start of the sentence only, except for proper nouns e.g. names, company names)
+- use “Sentence case” for headings (capital letter at the start of the sentence only, except for proper nouns e.g. names, company names)
 - use “Title case” for the names of organisations, training programmes, schemes, and specialties (Capital letters for each word in a title)

 ### Tone of voice
-- use the active voice - "find a pharmacy" rather than "a pharmacy can be found"
+- use the active voice - "Book an operating theatre" rather than "an operating theatre can be booked"
 - there’s usually no need to say "please" or "please note"
 - there’s usually no need to say thank you
 - say "sorry" if something serious has gone wrong - for example, the service has stopped working completely

-## Numbers, Dates and time
+## Numbers, dates and time
 - we use numerals for numbers (including 1 and 2)
 - for numbers over 999, use a comma for clarity (for example, 1,000)
 - always start with zero for values less than 1 (for example: 0.75 not .75)